2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 The average amount in student loans that phys ed majors at UW - La Crosse take out while working on their Bachelor's Degree is $22,370.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $183.

-Full Health & Physical Education at University of Wisconsin - La Crosse Report
+Read full report on Health & Physical Education at University of Wisconsin - La Crosse

-University of Illinois at Urbana-Champaign ranked #9 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region list.
-UIUC is a fairly large public school located in the city of Champaign.
+University of Illinois at Urbana-Champaign did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
+It came in at #9 on the list.
+UIUC is a fairly large public school located in the small city of Champaign.

 About 48% of the students majoring in phys ed at the school are women while 53% are male.